ankitmodi/ankitmodi.github.io/_posts/2021-5-22-explore-fast-and-fix-things.md

 MFBT is an ideology that backs speedy delivery of software and fast iteration of development.
 It means that even if you break things down, that’s okay - as long as you’re faster than your competitors in rebuilding it.
 The speed of shipping code & features is paramount.
 The idea is to fail fast & fail often.

-The mantra is to get it out there and see if it works.
+The mantra advocates getting it out there and see if it works.
 Learn from mistakes & keep iterating.

 ### The Bug Cost in software development